-Belize snorkeling is really pretty fantastic.
-We have taken numerous snorkel boat trips out to the barrier reef, all around Ambergris Caye, and out past the reef to the outer atolls of Lighthouse Reef & Glover's Reef, including a terrifying open ocean trip to the famous Blue Hole.
+Belize snorkeling is great.
+We have taken numerous snorkel boat trips out to the barrier reef, all around Ambergris Caye, and out past the reef to the outer atolls of Lighthouse Reef and Glover’s Reef, including a terrifying open ocean trip to the famous Blue Hole.

 We have also sailed a catamaran the entire length of the country hitting every snorkel spot that we could down the barrier reef.
 We privately chartered the boat, with a captain, from a company that is no longer in business on Ambergris Caye.
 We did a one way charter leaving the boat in Placencia.

-Below we share all of our experiences with you, and tell what snorkel spots we think are the best, and which to avoid.
-You will also find tons of pictures and many videos so you can tell what it is like.
+Below we share all of our Belize snorkeling experiences with you, and tell what spots we think are the best, and which to avoid.
+You will also find many pictures so you can tell what it is like.

-Belize has the second longest barrier reef in the world, nearly the entire length of the country (about 192 miles).
-All of the snorkeling is located on this barrier reef (or the offshore atolls), and much of it is quickly accessible for snorkeling by boat.
+The second longest barrier reef in the world, the Mesoamerican Barrier Reef, borders nearly the entire length of the country of Belize (about 192 miles).
+All Belize snorkeling is located on this barrier reef, or the offshore atolls, and much of it is quickly accessible for snorkeling by boat.

 In fact, that may be one of the only downsides to Belize snorkeling, you have to use a boat for nearly everything.

 Check out the map.
 The light blue areas inside the reef are very shallow, averaging 20 feet.
-The atolls are thirty to sixty miles offshore across deep waters.
+The atolls are 30-60 miles offshore across deep waters.
 And you can also see that the barrier reef is dotted with cayes (low, mangrove covered islands).

 Ambergris Caye Snorkeling -This is the most popular caye to snorkel from, and provides the easiest reef access and best accommodations in Belize.
 Some of the Ambergris spots are below, and there are more described on the Ambergris page at the link above.